rdbcasillas/rdbcasillas.github.io/webreads.md

 ---

 Collection of important readings on the web that contain useful and interesting ideas.
 These are largely long articles and occasionally journal papers(and less occasionally short blogposts or insightful comments) that I come across while surfing the web casually or with a purpose.
+The categories I list below will probably change every month depending on the content I come across.
+Since some of these articles can fall into multiple categories, I am throwing them in one section based on my initial reaction and thoughts after reading it, instead of ruminating about it.

 ###January 2016